Hiroshi Tada born in Nagasaki, Japan in 1929, and a 9th dan Aikikai Shihan.

 To join he had to sit in seiza for 10 hours a day for about 4 days chanting a shinto prayer.
 After this they met every month and practised ringing a hand bell 10,000 times, until it became automatic and clear.

-Hiroshi Tada developed a system of breathing and meditation exercises called Ki no Renma (Cultivation of Ki) as a supplement to aikido.
+Master Hiroshi Tada developed a unique system of breathing and meditation exercises called Ki no Renma (Cultivation of Ki) as a supplement to aikido.

 Aikido Success Blueprint shows you how to fast-track your ability to learn aikido.
 A massive gold-mine of unique knowledge with Key Action Steps!